vleguenn/PyNEMO/Python/docs/source/installation.rst

 Anaconda
 ^^^^^^^^

-Using conda.
+Using conda. pyNEMO supports Win64, OSX and Linux. for other operating systems please build from source.

 ::

-   conda install -c https://conda.binstar.org/srikanthnagella pynemo
+   conda install -c https://conda.anaconda.org/srikanthnagella pynemo

 This will install the pynemo and its dependencies.